accessibilitywars/zaw2/content/pages/alternatives.md

 #### [SnowCrows](https://snowcrows.com/)

-Builds for raids.
-Snowcrows was not originally LI focused, though they do have some beginner builds.
+Builds for raids (and newly, open world).
+Snowcrows has a history of high-performer optimization, though they do have some beginner builds.
 Their [profession sections](https://snowcrows.com/guides/professions) give a great overview for each profession that is worth reading.
 They also includes [good resources for how to get started in raids](https://snowcrows.com/guides/getting-started)